StevePro7/3Dcity/README.md

 Reference to landscape left orientation only: https://github.com/MonoGame/MonoGame/issues/4064

+Game Over check for left \ right to select [like fire button]

 24/10/2018
 Grid delay
 100 is too fast - don't go less than this...!